Matt20D/cs6111/proj1/readme.txt

 Whethere we are in the first or second case we will need to execute the following 3 functions.

-in score_rel_docs() we will take in the previous query list along with the dataframe of all relevant documents.
+In score_rel_docs() we will take in the previous query list along with the dataframe of all relevant documents.
 They are still in preserved order from google's return, which is important to the next heuristic. we will essentially take the union of the words in the query along with the word weight in document column vectors, and take a sum of all the weights.